Getting Started

 • ASABFA will provide a list of eight lakes and dates of the ASABFA Classic Qualifying tournaments.
 Each team will rank their ASABFA tournament lakes based on their preference.
 (ASABFA will assign teams six lakes based on availability and team preference.)

 • All teams must fish 4 out of 6 ASABFA assigned lakes to possibly qualify for the ASABFA Classic Tournament.
-(If team fishes all 6, highest 4 scores will be calculated.)
+(If the team fishes all 6, the highest 4 scores will be calculated.)

 • Your team must have a minimum of six events for the school year (tournaments, practice tournaments, community service, conservation activities).

-• Monthly team meetings held throughout the school year.
+• Monthly team meetings are held throughout the school year.

 Terminology

-• Team: Anyone from your group that is a member of the ASABFA.
+• Team: Anyone from your group who is a member of the ASABFA.

-• Individual Boat: A boat captain and 2 anglers, which are all members of the ASABFA.
+• Individual Boat: A boat captain and two anglers, who are all members of the ASABFA.

-• Angler: 6-12 grade student that is a member of ASABFA.
+• Angler: A 6-12th-grade student who is a member of ASABFA.

 • Observer: Must be a member of the ASABFA.
+They must be in or above the 5th. grade.
 Only one observer may be used per tournament.
 Their role is to observe during the tournaments and may not fish.

 • ASABFA State Team of the Year: The team that accumulates the most points for the year on the ASABFA Classic and the ASABFA Classic Qualifiers.

-• ASABFA Classic 1st Place Boat: Awarded to the top individual boat in the ASABFA Classic two day tournament.
+• ASABFA Classic 1st Place Boat: Awarded to the top individual boat in the ASABFA Classic two-day senior tournament.

 Senior Division Info